mondoohq/docs/docs/mql/resources/aws-pack/aws.kms.key.md

 AWS Key Management Service (KMS) key

-The `aws.kms.key` provides fields for assessing the configuration of individual KMS keys.
+The `aws.kms.key` resource provides fields for assessing the configuration of individual KMS keys.
 For usage, read the `aws.kms` resource documentation.

 **Fields**